bergsans/archaize-js/text/6_on_template_literals.md

 ```

-Luckily, you can use applications diff and sdiff to display the differences in a more
+Luckily, you can use applications  diff and sdiff to display
-lucid manor.
-This problem took me some time to analyze and solve, but the solution was
+the differences in a more  lucid manor.
+This problem took me
+some time to analyze and solve,  but the solution was in the
-in the end quite simple.
-To handle the problem you save the relevant parts (the values
+end  quite  simple.
+To  handle the  problem  you  save  the
-and their location in the chain of expressions joined together) and convert them to the
+relevant parts (the valuesand their location in the chain of
+expressions joined together) and  convert them to the syntax
-syntax of ES5 by traversing and transformaing each included value.
+of ES5 by traversing and transformaing each included value.

 -------------------------------------------------------------------------------------
 1) From now  on, I will not include as  lengthy AST's.
+But I
-But I thought it was important,
+thought it was  important, as well as interesting,  to do so
-   as well as interesting, to do so with the feature described first.
+with the feature described first.